Invenietis/graphql-dotnet/samples/GraphQL.Relay.TodoMVC/Readme.md

 dnx web
 ```

-This will launch the server at localhost:5000.
+This will launch the server at localhost:5001.

 The Viewer node
 ==

 Since Relay does not supports arrays as a primary node, the sample implements the viewer pattern.
 See: https://github.com/facebook/relay/issues/112

-* A new GraphType *ViewerType&lt;Q&gt;* has been introduced in GraphQL.Types.
-* In tests project GraphQL.Tests, *StarWarsSchema&lt;QRoot&gt;* has been introduced.
-QRoot is an ObjectGraphType that wraps the basic StarWarsQuery.

 Finaly, a simple ASP.Net Middleware handle requests :
 ```csharp